Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 In line (8) we change the loop variable after a `defer`.
 Such a defer at the start of the loop ensures that the loop-variable will always change, even with a break or continue.

 ### 15.1.1 Nested while loops
 Starting in line (6), we see a loop over counter i which is enclosed with a loop over counter j.
 At the end of the respective loops, we must increment the counter.
-Using `defer` we can code this at the start of the loop to achieve that.
+As shown in line (8) we can use `defer` at the start of the loop to achieve that.

 > If a while loop uses a counter, change the counter by prefixing with defer.
-But  be careful in combination with break and continue (put defer after these).

 ### 15.1.2 Named while-loops
 In line (7) you see the same while loop as used for the counting down, but now the condition has been given a name (`counting`).
 This name can be used to break out of the loop when you have nested while loops (see § 15.3).